Clients depend on Steve’s litigation skills and unique military experience to resolve their most challenging legal issues.

 Steve performs risk mitigation consulting for government defense contractors and private companies and advises on the use of UAS and AV on projects worldwide.
 He also assists clients in the development of internal corporate policies, practices and procedures regarding the same, and he represents major US-based UAS and UAS-technology manufacturers in business and commercial litigation.

-Steve helps clients address current and emerging issues, including cybersecurity preparedness, data breach incident response, disputes and litigation, regulatory investigations and cyber insurance.
+Steve helps clients address current and emerging issues, including cybersecurity preparedness, data breach and ransomware incident response, disputes and litigation, regulatory investigations and cyber insurance.

 Construction and Real Estate